helionmusic/rhinobot_heroku/README.md

 https://discord.com/api/oauth2/authorize?client_id=INSERTHERE&permissions=775285841&scope=bot

-Replace `INSERTHERE` in the URL with the bot client ID found in the Discord developer portal.
+Replace `INSERTHERE` in the URL with the application ID found in the Discord developer portal.

 [Download Git](https://git-scm.com/) if you don't already have it installed, then clone this repository by typing `git clone https://github.com/helionmusic/rhinobot_heroku` in a Git window.